samsquire/ideas4/README.md

   print(letter + symbol)
 ```

-This cartesian product of this looks like this:
+The product of this looks like this:

 ```
 a1